-On each Valuation Day, the Fund Manager charges the Fund, a management fee at the rate of 0.40% per annum (2022:0.40% per annum) of the Fund's net asset value.
-In addition, on daily basis the Fund Manager charges the Fund, custody 0.02% (2022: 0.02% per annum) plus 10 USD for each transaction, and administration fees the rate of 0.30% per annum (2022: 0.30% per annum) of the Fund's net asset value.
+On each valuation day, the Fund Manager charges the Fund a management and administration fee at the rate of 1.50% and 0.20% (2022: 1.5% and 0.2%) per annum of the fund's net assets value which is shown in the statement of income under management fee caption.
+Moreover, the Custodian charges the Fund custody fee at the rate of 0.005% per annum of the Fund's net assets value.

 The Fund Manager also recovers from the Fund any other expenses incurred on behalf of the Fund such as audit fees, legal fees and other similar charges.
-These charges are not expected to exceed in total 0.20% per annum (2022: 0.20% per annum) of the Fund's net assets value.
+These charges are not expected to exceed in total 0.20% (2022: 0.20%) per annum of the Fund's net assets value.